Spotify pulled a Spotify

 Wishful thinking

 Speaking of the API, this wouldn’t have been such an issue if the lyrics for Spotify songs was included in their API.
-Sure, the lyrics are only licensed from MusixMatch, but every song on Spotify was “only” licensed from someone else as well.
+For reasons that I assume are legal and licensing-related, they are not.

 Using the internal lyrics API is possible, but only through browser cookie authentication trickery, and doing so is asking for your Spotify account to be locked out or disabled once they figure out that you deigned to view their lyrics outside of their app.
 Spotify reset my password after emailing me that they “detected suspicious activity”, and your mileage may vary.
 Either way, you’re not going to be able to make software for a non-technical user that works with lyrics.